About the Board

-Harold “Al” Odom, Chair, Houston, Texas
+Harold “Al” Odom, Past Chair, Houston, Texas

 Al Odom has been a member of the Board of Law Examiners since his appointment in 2009 by the Supreme Court of Texas.
 He was elected as Vice Chair in 2014 and Chair in 2017.
 A founding partner of Schiffer, Odom, Hicks & Johnson PLLC, Al has been a trial lawyer since 1989 after graduating from University of Texas School of Law.
 Al represents plaintiffs and defendants in business torts, shareholder oppression/breach of fiduciary duty, partnership disputes, executive-level employment disputes and commercial landlord-tenant disputes.
 In addition to his professional activities, Al commits much of his time to community service and coaching his children’s sports teams.